 Painting with river water and sediment is how I live out my responsibility to our precious earth.
-Now, at a time when our daily lives may feel shaken by social, political and personal happenings, these paintings offer a space to remember the necessary beauty and healing powers of the waters in our world.
-If you live in the Twin Cities, you drink Mississippi River water every day.
-This great life-source nourishes your body and lifestyle.
-But how often do you visit the shoreline to give thanks for this water?
+Many of these paintings were created for privately commissioned projects.
+Traveling to the various rivers and lakes that are meaningful in their lives, I paint the story and spirit of that place.
+Now, at a time when our daily lives may feel shaken by social, political and personal happenings, these paintings offer a space to remember the necessary beauty and healing of the water.